Billy TK: Later work

 In April 1996, TK performed a song with Carlos Santana at an Auckland concert.
 He has worked with several bands including Dunedin Flying Nun Records band King Loser, with whom he recorded an album, and with hip hop artist DLT.
 He later played at several Human Instinct reunion gigs.
 In November 2008 TK unexpectedly joined former Powerhouse keyboardist Jamie Tait-Jamieson (now part of the 4-piece Manawatu family group The T-Bar Jays) onstage at the inaugural Mai Farm Festival in the Pohangina Valley.

 January 2008 saw Billy play with the Emma Paki Band opening the Parihaka International Peace Festival with Emma Paki, Mara TK, Jonathan Crayford, James Davenport, and others.
 In January 2009, Billy played again at the Parihaka International Peace Festival, this time as part of a reunited Powerhouse.
 In June 2010 came the release of Gordonia, a feature film with a soundtrack by Billy.
 The film featured two tracks with the Human Instinct and a new recording, Gordonia Electric Suite.

 Personal life

-Billy TK is the father of Billy Te Kahika Jr., also a guitarist, who in June 2020 founded the New Zealand Public Party and Mara Te Kahika.
+Billy TK is the father of Billy Te Kahika Jr., a blues guitarist and conspiracy theorist, and Mara Te Kahika (also known as Mara TK), a musician and the frontman of psychedelic-soul band Electric Wire Hustle.